burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 23. In C99 and C++, the compiler must see the function definition, i.e., the function should be defined so that it is `inline` in `*.h`.
 The compiler can choose what to do:

-    * Inline all calls of function
+    * Inline all calls to the function
-    * Not inline any calls of function
+    * Do not inline any calls to a function
     * Partially inline, i.e., inline some function calls

 24. C++ allows declaration in conditions, and it's not allowed in C.